Elizabeth Cleaver

-Two of her books The Wind Has Wings: Poems from Canada and The Loon's Necklace were recognized with the Amelia Frances Howard-Gibbon Illustrator's Award for the outstanding illustrations in Canadian children's literature.
-Shortly before her death, the Library and Archives of Canada acquired the original illustrations for eleven of Cleaver's thirteen books so that they would be preserved for future generations.
-Original artwork was also donated to the Toronto Public Library's Osborne Collection of Early Children's Books.
-An award for illustrators of Canadian children's literature Elizabeth Mrazik-Cleaver Canadian Picture Book Award is named in her honor.
+Two of her books, The Wind Has Wings: Poems from Canada and The Loon's Necklace were recognized with the Amelia Frances Howard-Gibbon Illustrator's Award during the 1970s by the Canadian Library Association.
+She was given their 1974 Book of the Year for Children Award for The Miraculous Hind.
+Cleaver received a 1980 Canada Council Children's Literature Prize for her illustrations in Petrouchka.
+Her overall illustrations were nominated for a 1972 Hans Christian Andersen Award.
+The Elizabeth Mrazik-Cleaver Canadian Picture Book Award is named in her honour.